 By putting milestones in place, you create a project workstream that divides the entire project into large phases that are further divided by tasks.
-This sliced way of managing projects helps you complete them without feeling overwhelmed and by a set schedule — never compromising on the work quality.
+This compartmentalized way of managing projects helps you complete them without feeling overwhelmed and by a set schedule — never compromising on the work quality.

-Briefly, project managers use milestones to plan, schedule, and track key project deliverables.
+Project managers use milestones to plan, schedule, and track key project deliverables.
 Milestones help them track forward progress, create status update reports, and ensure all project goals are met.